testinprod-io/op-erigon/README.md

     --nodiscover
 ```
 2. Use the Docker image: You can get the official Docker image from [testinprod/op-erigon](https://hub.docker.com/r/testinprod/op-erigon)
-3. Use the Helm chart: If you want to deploy op-erigon to K8S cluster, you can use the official [Helm chart](https://artifacthub.io/packages/helm/op-charts/erigon)
+3. Use the Helm chart: If you want to deploy op-erigon to the K8S cluster, you can use our [Helm chart](https://artifacthub.io/packages/helm/op-charts/erigon)

 ### 3. Configuring op-node
 op-node is a consensus engine of OP stack.
-You can also build from the source, use official Docker image(`us-docker.pkg.dev/oplabs-tools-artifacts/images/op-node`), or [Helm chart](https://artifacthub.io/packages/helm/op-charts/op-node)
+You can also build from the source, use official Docker image(`us-docker.pkg.dev/oplabs-tools-artifacts/images/op-node`), or [our Helm chart](https://artifacthub.io/packages/helm/op-charts/op-node)

 ```bash
 (example execution command)